VietHaDuong/cp3402/journal.md

 Description:
 For deployment, I used Local by Flywheel.
 The set up is quite easy and simple.
 I continue to work on my wordpress site.

+# 22/6/2024 - week 5: Child theme

+Description:
+By following the wordpress document provided, I have a bit of an idea on how to create a child theme.
+However, I still need to learn more on how to use the child theme efficiently, as so far, my child theme doesn't really up to my expectation.